How long have you been photographing weddings?

 Does your business also do videography?

 No, I do only still photography.
-I will gladly recommend to you videographers that I have worked with.

 Can I provide a list of shots that we would like to be taken at our wedding?